lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup.md

 ![](../../../../../img/intellij/skip_maven_build.png)

+To reduce the time spent indexing the repository upon startup, exclude any large directories that do not contain files that are relevant to you.
+For example, you should exclude any `src-gen` directories.
+These exclusions will take effect the next time you open IntelliJ so that indexing does not take longer than about thirty seconds. **FIXME**: How to exclude these directories?

 ## Importing Gradle Project

 The next step is to load the Gradle configs for building and running Lingua Franca tasks in IntelliJ.